 So, you have a Decree or some kind of controlling court Order (usually, a Decree of Divorce or Parentage), but the other party isn’t following the Court’s orders contained in the document?
 For example, maybe the other party isn’t paying child support or alimony.
 Or maybe the other party isn’t following the parent-time schedule.
 Or maybe the other party isn’t paying his or her share of the children’s portion of the health insurance premium or out-of-pocket medical expenses.
 Sounds like you may need to file a motion to enforce with the Court.

-Regardless, I can help you get matters back on track.
+Regardless, we can help you get matters back on track.
 Decrees and Orders must be obeyed.
-I can help you either come into compliance with a Decree or Order or get the other party into compliance.
+We can help you either come into compliance with a Decree or Order or get the other party into compliance.
 How we go about doing so depends on your unique situation.